Late comeback lifts struggling Huskers past Iowa 93-91 in OT

-Nebraska (15-15, 6-14), which had lost 11 of its previous 13 games, trailed by as many as 16 points in the second half and by nine with 50 seconds left.
-The Huskers made nine shots in a row and 10 of their last 11 in regulation, with Watson making three 3-pointers and Palmer two before Palmer tied it at 81-all with his baseline drive with eight seconds left.
+Nebraska (16-15, 6-14), which had lost 11 of its previous 13 games and seven of them by double digits, trailed by as many as 16 points in the second half.
+Down 74-65 in the last minute, the Huskers made nine shots in a row and 10 of their last 11 in regulation, with Watson hitting three 3s and Palmer two before Palmer tied it at 81-all with his baseline drive with eight seconds left.

+“I think you’ve got to give credit,” McCaffery said.
+“Those kids made some tough shots.
+We came up on them, we were contesting.
+I think if you have to do it over, maybe you run another guy at them.
+You have a lead, you don’t want to foul.”

 Palmer finished with 27 points and Watson and Isaiah Roby added 23 apiece for a Nebraska team that used only eight players because of injuries and a suspension.

-Note: This version deletes incorrect reference to Glynn Watson Jr. making three 3-pointers in the last 50 seconds.